aoijs/website/src/content/docs/functions/onlyForCategories.md

 ---
 title: $onlyForCategories
-description: $onlyForCategories will check if the command was executed in the category of the execution channel and return a error message if not.
+description: $onlyForCategories will check if the command was executed in the category of the execution channel and return an error message if not.
 id: onlyForCategories
 ---

-`$onlyForCategories` will check if the command was executed in the category of the execution channel and return a error message if not.
+`$onlyForCategories` will check if the command was executed in the category of the execution channel and return an error message if not.

 ## Usage